disneystreaming/smithy4s/modules/docs/markdown/04-codegen/01-customisation/11-optics.md

 ---
-sidebar_label: Wildcard types
+sidebar_label: Optics
-title: Scala wildcard type arguments
+title: Optics - Lenses and Prisms
 ---

 Smithy4s has the ability to render optics (Lens/Prism) instances in the code it generates.